usnistgov/feasst/particle/README.rst

 The units used in these files (length, energy, etc) are not assumed (with one exception) and must be consistent with the units to initialize your simulations.
 The :doc:`charge plugin </plugin/charge/README>` is the only plugin that assumes units.
 Otherwise, any other use of FEASST assumes that the user takes care to input values with a consistent set of units of their choosing.
-For example, the units of length for positions in the data file should match whatever is used for defining the Domain, and the :cpp:class:`FileXYZ <feasst::FileXYZ>` positions will also be consistent with that user choice.
+For example, the units of length for positions in the particle file should match whatever is used for defining the Domain, and the :cpp:class:`FileXYZ <feasst::FileXYZ>` positions will also be consistent with that user choice.
 The energy scale is given by epsilon-like parameters, as should be consistent with the beta given to :cpp:class:`ThermoParams <feasst::ThermoParams>`.
 That is, beta has units of inverse energy.
 Similarly, chemical_potential has units of energy.